 - 1. Fill the fresh water tank full of clean (potable) water.
 Fill fresh water tank from an external container.
 Pour fresh water into the gravity fill inlet using a hose (or funnel). - 2.
 Power to water heater should be OFF (both switches: electric & LP gas).
-When the fresh water tank is full, turn the pump ON to send water through the lines. - 3.
+When the fresh water tank is full, turn the pump ON to send water through the lines.
+Water heater bypass valves should still be set to BYPASS. - 3.
 Run water through all faucets (hot & cold, including outside shower) until chlorine smell is gone.
 Turn faucets and outside shower off, turn pump OFF. - 4.
 Then, drain the fresh water system again (see Draining the Fresh Water System). - 5.
 Set water heater bypass to NORMAL: Allows water into the water heater.
 Replace the water heater drain plug. - 6.
 Refill the fresh water tank with fresh water again and when water heater is full of water, turn the water heater power ON.
-Refer back to Step 14 above for instructions on refilling the fresh water tank.
+Pour fresh water into the gravity fill using a hose or funnel.